 Has you or someone you love ever been diagnosed with bladder cancer?
 If so, then you know the key is early detection because you have a much higher chance of beating the cancer.
 Here are some interesting statistics courtesy of the American Cancer Society:

-Your urologist in Greater Pittston will tell you that anyone can develop bladder cancer.
+Your urologist will tell you that anyone can develop bladder cancer.
 However, most of the older adults around the ages of 60 to 65 are the most common age group to develop the disease.
 There are also several risk factors involved that could lead to someone developing bladder cancer.
 They can include:

 – Smoking or tobacco use